20 Epic DIY Fails: Do It Yourself at Your Own Risk!

 7. When Your Contractor Doesn’t Give a F***

 Here’s the dilemma.
 They want you to move the wall but you don’t want to rip up the electrical conduit.
-And so, there comes a time in nearly every home improvement project when the contractor says, “Yeah, that’s about our only option left.
+And so, there comes a time in nearly every home improvement project when the contractor says, “Yeah, fixed it, besides, that’s about our only option left.
 Let’s hope the homeowner doesn’t notice.”

 8. The World’s Most Expensive Shelving Bracket